bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 : We can save them in the {$assets} folder and can use them for every page of our project.
 The [favorite icon](/doc/site/favicon) is an example for this theme.

 Remote
 : Resources may also be retrieved via URL or API.
-This feature has been introduced recently and hasn’t been tried with this theme.
+The theme can generate [Kroki diagrams](https://kroki.io) via their API.
 {.dl-loose}

-Every file in a page bundle can only get registered once and is then not available anymore under its original name in Hugo.
+We can register every file in a page bundle **only once**.
+And then, we can’t reference it anymore under its original name.

-{.box-info}
+Remote resources may slow down the build considerably, when an external service is not available.

 ## Resources for this theme